Safeguardring Essentials has 8 primary lesson plans - scroll down for details and samples

 Through engaging exercises, the circle time activity offers advice and explanation about staying safe whilst using the Internet without frightening primary-age children.
 The activity concludes with the children developing their own set of rules and turning them into a poster.
 This activity reinforces what they have learnt and allows them to recall the rules of safe Internet use when they are using the Internet at home.

 This key stage 2 lesson plan is underpinned by teaching and learning activities related to the three areas of risk in e-safety: content, contact and conduct.
 Through discussion and activities, teachers explore the range of ways in which content can be shared via the Internet, specifically mobile devices.
 The lesson helps children understand how Wi-Fi and 3G- or 4G-enabled devices offer a range of ways to communicate with others and receive communications, and identifies the advantages, disadvantages and dangers associated with online communications while suggesting ways in which risks can be minimised.

 The lesson also covers what is meant by communications ‘going viral’ and how this applies to text or multimedia messaging.

-In this lesson children use a range of e-safety scenarios to help them recognise when the content of online communication might be suspicious and to identify signs that a communication may be malicious or from a stranger.
+In this lesson, key stage 2 children use a range of e-safety scenarios to help them recognise when the content of online communication might be suspicious and to identify signs that a communication may be malicious or from a stranger.
 The children are encouraged to develop their own suggestions for responses to inappropriate or potentially dangerous communications sent online or via mobile devices, and for understanding who to tell in the event of receiving suspect communications from another person.

 The lesson includes a resource sheet with scenario cards to cut out and distribute to children working in groups or pairs, and scenario worksheets.